 7.19 Change in Degree Requirements

-Academic units wishing to introduce a new (or revise an existing) graduate course may do so by submitting the Course Change Request form to the Graduate College.
+Academic units wishing to introduce a new (or revise an existing) graduate course may do so by submitting the Course Proposal Form (CourseLeaf CIM) to the Office of the Registrar.
 Submission of a revised degree program proposal is required to modify the curriculum.
 Note: an eliminated course number cannot be used for a new course for a minimum of five years.
 In cases where the Graduate College, during a student's studies at Illinois Institute of Technology, changes the requirements for a degree, the student will have the option of obtaining the degree by fulfilling the requirements in effect on the day of first registration at Illinois Institute of Technology.
 The student has the option of choosing to fulfill the new requirements as given in the Illinois Institute of Technology Graduate Bulletin.

 7.20 Numbering for Graduate Courses